 Course # Course Title Cr.

 SEMESTER 1

 HIM 101 Medical Terminology 3

 HIM 102 Intro to Healthcare Systems 3

-BIO 110 Principles of Human Body w/lab 4

 CSA 105 Introduction to Software Applications 3

 MED 112 Medical Insurance & Billing 3

 SEMESTER 2

 HIM 155 Fundamentals of Clinical Informatics and Electronic Medical Records 3

 HIM 201 Health Information Mgt.
 Principles 3

+HIM 203 Pathophysiology 3

+HIM 210 Coding I 3

+SEMESTER 3

 HIM 211 Advanced Medical Coding 3

 PHL 112 Medical Ethics 3

-TOTAL CREDITS 28
+TOTAL CREDITS 30

 - Demonstrate the ability to comprehend, apply and evaluate multiple sources of data relevant to the role of the health information and reimbursement specialist. - 2.
 Utilize and compare reimbursement methodologies and procedure based payment systems. - 3.
-Apply principles related to healthcare privacy, confidentiality, legal and ethical issues. - Use current Electronic Medical Record (EMR) software to manage provider reimbursement and patient health information. - Demonstrate proficiency in the use of procedural and diagnostic, coding references. - Identify and discuss healthcare delivery fundamentals and the technology used to gather healthcare information in a variety of settings. - 7.
+Apply principles related to healthcare privacy, confidentiality, legal and ethical issues. - Use current Electronic Medical Record (EMR) software to manage provider reimbursement and patient health information. - 5.
+Demonstrate the use of procedural and diagnostic coding references. - Identify and discuss healthcare delivery fundamentals. - 7.
 Demonstrate effective verbal and written communication techniques as a member of the healthcare team.